 Part 3: Cycling Ireland’s Wild Atlantic Way

-The Wild Atlantic Way took us on a journey where we experienced the coast line of each of the western counties of Ireland and it was clear where the tourist traps were and where the mystery and charm had not yet been discovered.
-I thought I had already experienced my favorite county’s Wild Atlantic Way but I didn’t know what was yet to come and what jewels were left to be revealed.
+I thought I had already experienced my favourite county’s Wild Atlantic Way but I didn’t know what was yet to come and what jewels were left to be revealed during this WAWA Audax.

 The mist got heavier and at this point we were just excited to get back to base.
 Lonan and David kept us entertained, they work with the fisheries and have lots of stories where they were catching poachers through the night and how the Irish fishing industry has drastically changed in recent years.
 We had two more quick stops on route to Ornamore where we filled up on cans of coke and jelly babies, once we were wired on sugar again we were like mad goats let loose.